daytonn/jskit/README.md

 ### Dispatcher

-Every application has a `Dispatcher` that allows registry and triggering of events throughout your JSKit application.
+Every application has a `Dispatcher` that allows you to register and trigger events throughout your JSKit application.
 In fact, JSKit is basically a thin wrapper around the `Dispatcher` that allows you to coordinate your javascript with minimal friction.

 ```js
 App.Dispatcher.on("some-event-name", function() {